Loggers are organized in a hierarchical fashion. A logger named 'foo.bar' is a child of a logger named 'foo'.

 code I've been working on.
 It checks if a user's password is correct

-and updates the hash algorithm from SHA-1 to bcrypt.
+and updates the hash algorithm to use bcrypt.

 The 4 private functions with the leading underscore are from 1 to 10

 lines long and are only used by